Wreathies: Agency in Play

 “The intro is too slow, I want to skip and start playing.”

-After the museum tests confirmed kids were engaged, I turned my focus to how the game felt to play.
+After this test confirmed kids were engaged, I turned my focus to how the game felt to play.

 polishing the Experience